Citroen C1 Review 2024

 Citroen has played a big part in the ‘grown-up’ city car of today thanks to its C1.
 The first generation arrived in 2005, with this second-generation appearing in 2014.
 Both iterations were a joint venture with Peugeot and Toyota, with each manufacturer selling its own version.
 The collaboration meant reduced costs and boosted both the quality and specification.

 The Citroen C1 range is simple, with a single petrol engine option, three- or five-door bodystyles and a choice of manual or automated manual gearboxes.
-Like any good city car, the Citroen C1 is compact; at under 3.5 metres in length, it’s definitely short, although it maximises the available interior space thanks to its high roof.
-To keep costs down and save a little space, the rear windows on all versions are hinged to open rather than rolling down in the conventional manner.
+Like any good city car, the Citroen C1 is compact - at less than 3.5 metres in length, it’s definitely short - but it maximises the available interior space thanks to its high roof.
+To keep costs down and save a little space, the rear side windows on all versions are hinged to open rather than rolling down in the conventional manner.

-On the inside, you’ll find the Citroen C1 offers a decent amount of room depending on the size of person you’re trying to put in it.
+On the inside, you’ll find the Citroen C1 offers a decent amount of room depending on where you sit.
 Front seat passengers will have no complaints, with plenty of legroom and decent headroom thanks to the tall body.
 In the rear legroom is far less prevalent, so it is best kept for kids or very short journeys.
 The boot is also relatively small, although larger than some key rivals.

-Despite the low sticker price, the Citroen C1 doesn’t feel like a discount special in terms of comfort and equipment either.
+Despite the affordable used prices, the Citroen C1 doesn’t feel like a discount special in terms of comfort and equipment either.
 As long as you skip the base Touch model, you get smart interior trim, a 7-inch touchscreen with DAB and phone connectivity and air conditioning, all of which help it to feel more like a bigger car.

 The 1.0-litre petrol engine is a three-cylinder unit offering a modest 72PS, but thanks to the C1’s light weight it offers respectable performance.
 Although it is happiest in town, there is enough power to make motorway journeys viable as long as it’s not too loaded up with people.
 It also makes it frugal too, with over 50mpg well within reach.